cn0047/stash/ed/d/README.md

 * Shrinking phase: locks are released and no locks are acquired.

 Locks types:
-* Read-lock, Shared
+* Read-lock, Shared.
-* Write-lock, Exclusive
+* Write-lock, Exclusive.

 <br>Acquired Read-lock  blocks new Write-lock.
 <br>Acquired Write-lock blocks new Read-lock.